Jordon Perlmutter: Philanthropy and boardships

 In 2009, Perlmutter was inducted into the Colorado Business Hall of Fame for his contributions to the Colorado real estate community.
 He served as a trustee at the University of Denver from 1991 to 2006.
 He served on the board of directors on Shalom Cares, a Jewish not-for-profit nursing home and retirement community in Aurora that he had helped to build in 1992.
 Perlmutter has served on the boards of directors of the Rose Medical Center and the Anti-Defamation League Executive Committee.

 Personal life

 In 1953, Perlmutter married Essie Lou Goldberg; they had four children: Jay Perlmutter; Jonathan Perlmutter; Lisa Perlmutter Cook; and Vicki Perlmutter Dansky.
-Services were held at the Hebrew Educational Alliance; he was buried at Rose Hill Cemetery.
+Services were held at the Hebrew Educational Alliance; he is buried at Rose Hill Cemetery.
 His nephew is U.S. congressman Ed Perlmutter.